What is Beam? IT’S TYPES, SIZES, PURPOSE

 1: Point load or concentrated load

-The point load is defined as a load applied on a single location of the whole span length of the beam.
+The point load is defined as a load applied to a single location of the whole span length.

 2: Distributed Load: